 Water-related data are currently publicly available on the San Diego IRWM Program website (www.sdirwmp.org), through the WaterGIS page.
-This page contains links to, and descriptions of, existing water resource databases.
-It also allows for direct download of Regional water data, including watershed data, agency boundaries, water quality data, streamflow data, and locations of projects funded through the IRWM Program.
+This page allows for direct download of Regional water data, including watershed data, agency boundaries, water quality data, water infrastructure, various jurisdictional and land use data, and other data used in the development of this Plan. , Information related to IRWM Plan projects can be accessed through the Project Database, also available on the San Diego IRWM Program website.
 Data available on this website will be updated as necessary, and remain available until they can be incorporated into the complete DMS.
 WaterGIS will contribute to DWR's efficient use of data and stakeholder access to data standards while the DMS is being developed.